miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-1-forms-and-views.md

 #### Task 3: Create view from existing

-In this task, you will create a new view from the Active Problem Reports view.
+In this task, you will edit the Active Problem Reports view and save it as a new view for Resolved Problems.

 1. With the **Active Problem Reports** view still open, select **Edit filters**.